150,000 People Expected As Olympic Flame Arrives In France - UrduPoint

 Marseille, (APP - UrduPoint / Pakistan Point News - 8th May, 2024) The Olympic flame arrives in France on Wednesday where a highly choreographed ceremony and a crowd of 150,000 people will be a first major test for organisers and security forces ahead of the 2024 Paris Games.

-The transfer of the flame onshore in the southern port of Marseille will mark the start of a 12,000-kilometre (7,500-mile) torch relay across mainland France and the country's far-flung overseas territories.
+The transfer of the flame onshore in the southern port of Marseille will mark the start of a 12,000-kilometre (7,500-mile) torch relay across France and its far-flung overseas territories.

-Organisers are hoping the first public spectacle of their much-hyped "iconic" Olympics -- just 79 days away -- will help build excitement after a damaging row about ticket prices and ongoing concerns about security.
+Under bright skies and calm seas the Belem, the ship carrying the torch, was sighted off the coast of Marseille early on Wednesday.

-"It's something we've been waiting for for a very long time," chief organiser Tony Estanguet told reporters on Monday.
-"It's here.
-One hundred years after the last Games, the Games are coming home."
+Organisers are hoping the first public spectacle -- just 79 days from the start of the Games -- will help build excitement after a damaging row about ticket prices and security concerns.

-When the Paris opening ceremony begins on July 26, it will be the first time the city has played host for a century after previous editions in 1924 and 1900.
+"It's something we've been waiting for for a very long time," chief organiser Tony Estanguet said Monday, referring to the 100 years since Paris last staged the Games.
+"The Games are coming home."

-France sees itself at the heart of the modern Olympic movement after a French aristocrat, Pierre de Coubertin, revived the idea of the Games as practised by the Greeks until the 4th century BC.
+France, which was also the host in 1900, sees itself at the heart of the modern Olympic movement after a French aristocrat, Pierre de Coubertin, revived the idea of the Games as practiced by the Greeks until the 4th century BC.

-After the Covid-hit edition in Tokyo in 2021 and the corruption-tainted Rio de Janeiro version in 2016, the Paris Olympics are seen as an important moment for the sporting extravaganza as a whole.
+After the Covid-hit edition in Tokyo in 2021 and the corruption-tainted Rio de Janeiro Games in 2016, the Paris Olympics are seen as an important moment for the sporting extravaganza.

-Over 1,000 other boats will accompany the Belem's approach to the harbour and organisers expect around 150,000 people to witness the flame come ashore in the revamped Marseille marina, which will host the sailing events during the Olympics.
+Over 1,000 other boats will accompany the Belem's approach to the harbour and organisers expect around 150,000 people to watch the flame come ashore in the Marseille marina, which will host the sailing events during the Olympics.

 Fireworks and a free concert will complete the show which will be broadcast live on French tv.

-In the background, around 6,000 members of the security forces are expected to be on duty as part of extensive security plans put in place at a time when the country is on its highest terror alert.
+In the background, around 6,000 security forces are to be on duty at a time when the country is on its highest terror alert.

 "It's completely unprecedented for the national police to mobilise so many people on the same day at the same place," regional police coordinator Cedric Esson told reporters on Monday.

-Other stars scheduled to take part in the parade, which continues in Marseille on Thursday, include NBA-winning basketball player Tony Parker and footballer Didier Drogba, as well as charity and entertainment figures.
+Other stars to take part in the parade, which continues in Marseille on Thursday, include NBA-winning basketball player Tony Parker and Ivory Coast football great Didier Drogba, as well as charity and entertainment figures.

 Extremely tight security will be a constant feature as the torch travels through more than 450 French towns and cities, and passes by dozens of tourist attractions including the Mont Saint Michel.

-Around 200 security forces are set to be positioned permanently around it, including an anti-terror Swat team and anti-drone operatives.
+Around 200 members of the security forces are set to be positioned permanently around it, including an anti-terror Swat team and anti-drone operatives.

 Interior Minister Gerald Darmanin has referred to the risk of protests, including from far-left groups or environmental activists such as Extinction Rebellion.